 If you don’t live in London or have set dates, try to get a booking when they release them.
 Book a Coppa Club igloo on their website or by calling as soon as you know you are going.

 They tend to release reservations a few months in advance and in batches.
 If your dates are not available on the website yet, keep checking back.
-Reservations are currently open through January 31, 2020, but the bookings fill up fast.
+Bookings right now can be made until March 2022.

-WALKING IN: EATING IN THE COPPA CLUB LONDON IGLOOS WITHOUT A RESERVATION
+WALKING IN: EATING IN THE COPPA CLUB TOWER BRIDGE IGLOOS WITHOUT A RESERVATION

 Since I thought it would be expensive and didn’t think about needing reservations, we did not have reservations.
 We were going to London twice – for one day and then for a couple of days two weeks later at the end of the trip.